 Now, suppose that while that application is running, you want to inspect and possibly manipulate the state of a counter.

 That’s all pretty straightforward.
-We write a trait that has afunction, an function, and a function–basically implementing the interface of our above.
+We write a trait that has a getCount function, an incrementCount function, and a resetCount function–basically implementing the interface of our CountingActor above.

 That probably seems normal enough if you are familiar with Scala and Akka.
 We’re just starting an actor system, spinning up a counter actor, and off we go.

-For this implementation, we start an actor system in the main method like we normally would, as well as an instance of our ownfrom above.
+For this implementation, we start an actor system in the main method like we normally would, as well as an instance of our own Console from above.
 Using ammonite’s bind arguments to bind our instance of the console into the repl, we now have that instance in the scope of our repl session.
-Finally, using the capabilities of ammonite we import our task functions into the session’s scope, where they become available.
+Finally, using the predef capabilities of ammonite we import our task functions into the session’s scope, where they become available.